Old Nubian

-Old Nubian (also called Middle Nubian or Old Nobiin) is an extinct Nubian language, attested in writing from the 8th to the 15th century AD.
+Old Nubian (also called Old Nobiin) is an extinct Nubian language, attested in writing from the 8th to the 15th century AD.
 It is ancestral to modern-day Nobiin and closely related to Dongolawi and Kenzi.
 It was used throughout the kingdom of Makuria, including the eparchy of Nobatia.
 The language is preserved in more than a hundred pages of documents and inscriptions, both of a religious nature (homilies, prayers, hagiographies, psalms, lectionaries), and related to the state and private life (legal documents, letters), written using adaptation of the Coptic alphabet.